There is nothing that does not consist of atoms. Nothing!?

 Is it any wonder that we can become confused when learning chemistry - unless all parties in a conversation know precisely which meaning is intended!

 Which atoms are in molecules of various substances?

 Let's consider for now, just for simplicity, only substances whose building blocks are atoms of elements with Z from 1 - 12 ……

-Water: The number of atoms of each element in each water molecules is shown here:
+Water: The number of atoms of each element in every water molecule is shown here:

 That is, each water molecule has 2 hydrogen atoms and one oxygen atom (and no atoms of helium, lithium, beryllium, boron, carbon, nitrogen, fluorine, …. nor of any of the other elements with Z > 12).

-This combination of atoms of different elements in molecules of water is indicated in the formula: H2O (No suffix implies “one of”).
+This combination of atoms of different elements in molecules of water is indicated in the formula: H2O (No suffix after the symbol O implies “one of”).
 Aha!

 Carbon dioxide: The number of atoms of each element in the molecules is:

-Butan-1-ol: The number of atoms of each element in the molecules:
+Butan-1-ol: The number of atoms of each element in its molecules: